 Our team creates practical tasks that challenge engineers in specific skills-based areas like backend, frontend, DevOps, analytics, data science, and mobile development.
-Our work covers two areas: our tasks library that customers can use in CodeSignal’s tests and interviews, and our Certified Coding Assessments that anyone can take.
+Our work is focused on developing coding questions for the Skills Evaluation Frameworks that power our Pre-Screen and Tech Screen products.
+We also create questions our customers can use in our Interview product and support the CodeSignal Engineering team in implementing new product features.

-Continuously improve our task library for CodeSignal customers
+Continuously improve our question library for CodeSignal customers

-Assessment Design Engineers are responsible for maintaining and growing a rich library of tasks (over 4,000 total) that customers can pull from for our CodeSignal Test and Interview products.
-While customers can design their own coding questions, it’s our team’s job to make sure that they can also choose from a wide variety of high-quality questoins across many different topics.
-We focus on the kinds of practical, job-related tasks that help our customers reduce bias in their interview process.
+Assessment Design Engineers are responsible for maintaining and growing a rich library of questions (over 4,000 total) that customers can pull from for our Interview product.
+While customers can design their own coding questions, it’s our team’s job to make sure that they can also choose from a wide variety of high-quality questions across many different topics.
+We focus on the kinds of practical, job-related coding questions that help our customers reduce bias in their interview process.

 Help implement product features

-Assessment Design Engineers also contribute to the CodeSignal platform and product by sometimes implementing features related to building our assessments and tasks.
+Lastly, Assessment Design Engineers contribute to the CodeSignal platform and product by sometimes implementing features related to building our assessments and questions.
 We also implement support for new languages and tools, and work on the improving internal content-related tools we use every day.

-One product feature we worked on was developing a fast way to import solutions for our task library questions.
+One product feature we worked on was developing a fast way to import solutions for our questions in our Question Library.
 Now, the customer can click a button to auto-generate the answer for their custom test.
-And recently we’ve been working on improving the current way of running and managing libraries for JVM languages like Java, Kotlin, Groovy, and Scala.
+Recently, we’ve been working on improving the current way of running and managing libraries for JVM languages like Java, Kotlin, Groovy, and Scala.

 The skillset needed to be an Assessment Design Engineer